mesosphere/marathon/docs/docs/preferential-gpu-scheduling.md

 ## Overview of GPU Scheduling in Marathon

-Marathon supports launching GPU tasks when the command-line option `--features gpu_resources` is specified.
+Marathon supports launching GPU tasks when the command-line option `--enable_features gpu_resources` is specified.
 Depending on the GPU availability, it may be desirable to configure Marathon to avoid placing non-GPU tasks on GPU nodes.

 ## Parameters in Marathon / Mesos